alainlhostis/shriveling_world/markdown/usrdoc/create_dataset.md

 The GEOJSON file is needed to cut the cones at the limits of the shores or at the limits of a country or region.

-**The GEOJSON fils must be in the projection EPSG:4326** i.e. coordinates lat lon WGS84
+**The GEOJSON file must be in the projection EPSG:4326** i.e. coordinates latitudes longitudes WGS84

 **CAUTION**: for an unknown reason the GEOJSON file may crash the app; as a workaround use the provided world geojson file.